 When Surveyor Fees Go Too Far: A Lesson from a Third Surveyor’s Award

-Andrew Schofield, an adjoining owner's surveyor, has been found by the third surveyor, Alan Bright, to have been greedy in his billing practices.
+Andrew Schofield, the adjoining owner's surveyor, has been found by the third surveyor, Alan Bright, to have been greedy in his billing practices.
 Schofield, who operates out of a Central London practice, charged high hourly rates of £300 for himself and £240 for his colleague, Stephen Parker.
 Despite the Building Owner's appointed surveyor, Lee Kyson, stating that the project was a simple domestic matter, Schofield claimed a total of £4,005 plus VAT for his and Parker's time.
 This amount was based on 6.25 hours of work by Schofield and 7 hours by Parker.

 ⚖️ Background